Gistyr/domain-for-sale/README.md

-The webpage that is displayed on domains that we own but do not use.
+The webpage that is displayed on domains that I own but do not use.
+Hosted by Cloudflare Pages.